PCIe Routing with AC Coupling Capacitors

 Don’t Forget to Evaluate PCIe Links!

-Although the placement of these capacitors is listed in the PCI-SIG standard, it’s still important to fully evaluate the link design in your system.
-Placement of PCIe capacitors is just part of the story in PCIe routing.
+Although PCIe AC coupling capacitor placement is listed in the PCI-SIG standard, it’s still important to fully evaluate the link design in your system.
+PCIe capacitor placement is just part of the story in PCIe routing.
 When working at high speeds in newer PCIe generations, evaluation is also important to ensure the link works properly.
 This requires testing and simulation at minimum.

 Simulation tools make it easy to evaluate a PCIe channel by looking at a few key metrics: